-- 1. Adjust the set point using the potentiometer VR2 to setting of 24.0°C. Pressing SW2 should toggle the 7 segment display between the set point and the actual temperatures. - 2.
-Tune the Proportional and Integral gain constants of your program, using the details provided below to bring the actual temperature of the aluminum block to 24.0°C. Let the temperature stabilize. - 3.
-Make an adjustments to the set point and measure the temporal response of your controller to this change.
+1. Adjust the set point to 24.0°C. Pressing KEY0 should toggle the 7-segment display between the set point and the actual temperatures.

+2. Tune the Proportional and Integral gain constants of your program, using the details provided below to bring the actual temperature of the aluminum block to 24.0°C. Let the temperature stabilize.

+3. Make an adjustments to the set point and measure the temporal response of your controller to this change.